hi-plan/hi-router/README.md

 	router.navigate('/author');
 	router.navigate('/about');

-	// OR, we can add a route like this. router.add('/page', function() {
+	// OR, we can dispatch a route like this. router.dispatch('/page', function() {
 		console.log('/page route');
 	});
 </script>